How to Launch a New Brand (Without It Falling Apart)

 Instead, they focused on swag, generic social content, and website hero sections.

-We launched the new brand and created an internal brand toolkit.
-This sped up the design process by three times.
-As a result, the startup secured over $30 million in private funding.
+By the time we launched the new brand, the team was excited and exhausted.
+The internal brand toolkit sped up the design process by three times.
+The startup secured over $30 million in private funding the following year.

-Do-it-yourself Brand Launch
+Do-it-Yourself Brand Launch

 If you want to try this yourself (though I don't suggest it), here are some common client questions about brand launches.